nwg-piotr/obhud/README.md

 preferences allows to see alerts concerning the AC and battery state, and also suspend on critical battery level.

+**New in 1.4.3 version: switching primary/secondary display added.**

 ![preview](http://nwg.pl/obhud/images/preview1.png)

 ## Installation